-Dry fasting is much more intense than water fasting.
-Experts say one day of dry fasting is equivalent to three days of water fasting.
+Dry fasting is more intense than water fasting.
+People often say that one day of dry fasting is equivalent to three days of water fasting.
 I don’t know whether they are right.
-What I do know is that my fast was grueling mentally, physically, and emotionally, but the rewards were powerful and immediate.
+What I do know is that my fast was grueling, mentally, physically, and emotionally, but the rewards were powerful and immediate.
 I feel that I became a higher version of myself on all levels, and came away with motivation to fast even more during the upcoming year.
-I also realize that life is dynamic for better or worse and that I must steward this positive change in the upcoming days, weeks, and months.
-FYI, I checked my records and this was my ninth 3-day dry fast to date.
+I also realized that life is dynamic, for better or worse, and that I had to steward this positive change in the upcoming days, weeks, and months.
+FYI, I checked my records, and this was the 9th, and second-to-last 3-day dry fast that I ever did.